malcprentice/malcprentice.github.io/Exams-TOEFLReading.md

 ## Genres and question types (from ETS OG book)
 * Be aware that the ETS book says there are limited kinds of passages.
 When skimming, decide
     * Which type is it (usually one of three):
-        * explanation/description ("how emotions and feelings are connected")
+        * exposition ("how emotions and feelings are connected")
         * argument ("Why students should do a study abroad") (rare)
         * history (e.g. "nineteenth century politics in the US")
-    * Which is the main idea? (usually one of four, you may be asked to identify this).
-        * classification ("is a kind of")
-        * compare/contrast ("on the other hand", "same/different", "more/less", "differ in that")
-        * cause/effect ("causal relationship", "leads to")
-        * problem/solution - same as cause effect but bad and good language too
-* the ETS book says there are ten question types.
+* The ETS book says there are ten question types.
 Some are more common than others.
     * You WILL DEFINITELY get at least one question about
         * Facts
             * Examples